kenany/bitcoins/README.rst

 Bitcoins can currently retrieve the following stats:

 - Current difficulty as a multiple of the minimum difficulty (highest target)
-- Number of blocks in the longest block chain (not including the genesis block).
+- Number of blocks in the longest block chain (not including the genesis block)
-- Latest block hash.
+- Latest block hash

 Installation